Asbestos Compensation Claims

 Claiming compensation for your illness is valuable to help stabilise the future for both you and your loved ones.

 How we can help…

 Your employer owes you a duty of care: they must safeguard your health and safety at work, ensuring you are not exposed to dangerous substances such as asbestos.
 We can help trace the employer responsible for your exposure and establish a strong case for compensation.

-It is important to take advice from a solicitor with significant expertise in claiming compensation for asbestos-related illness.
-Our team is made up of some of the UK’s most senior complex personal injury solicitors who will guide and support you throughout the process.
+It is important to take advice from a lawyer with significant expertise in claiming compensation for asbestos-related illness.
+Our team is made up of some of the UK’s most senior complex personal injury lawyers who will guide and support you throughout the process.
 We take the time to understand your individual circumstances, always putting your best interests first.

-We can progress your case in person, on the phone, on Skype or by email and our solicitors can be available either within or outside normal working hours.
+We can progress your case in person, on the phone or by email and our lawyers can be available either within or outside normal working hours.

 Contact us now

 Asbestos is a naturally occurring group of minerals that has been used since ancient times for its heat resistant properties.
 During the 20th century asbestos was mined on vast scales and used to insulate buildings, hot pipes, boilers of all kinds (such as domestic, industrial, steam engine and shipping boilers), in addition to numerous other uses.
 Asbestos fibres provide heatproof properties when used in compound materials, woven into mats or compressed into board, or simply used on its own and mixed into a paste or cement like material.

 Asbestolux board for example was a type of insulation board that, as the name suggests, contained asbestos.
 Many products in common use in the building, shipbuilding and construction industry in the 20th century contained asbestos in varying quantities.